 Google Docs is a free web-based application, allowing you to create documents and spreadsheets that are stored online.
 This makes collaborating between teams, or clients, an absolute doddle.
 Arguably, the most popular of web-based tools used by professionals, forgetting to save work is a thing of the past.

 But, what happens when you open a document from another computer and need to save an image from the Google Doc itself?
 When an image has been inserted into a Google Doc, saving that image back out from another device is somewhat… Tricky.
-On first glance anyway.
+At first glance anyway.

 Why use Google Docs?